-Rao, Morrill, and Zald (2000) assert that an organisational field is more than a collection of actors with diverging or converging interests; rather, it contains distinctive 'rules of the game' that distribute resources, which serve to differentiate actors along a continuum of power.
-For this study, we identify three sets of actors (the Bank, Chinese lending, and the Sierra Leone ICT Ministry) that interact within a domain of struggle and interdependence where there is a 'fluid admixture of organizations from all levels' (Warren 1967, 400).
+Rao et al (2000) assert that an organizational field is more than a collection of actors with diverging or converging interests; rather, it contains distinctive 'rules of the game' that distribute resources, which serve to differentiate actors along a continuum of power.
+For this study, we identify three sets of actors (the Bank, Chinese lending, and the Sierra Leone ICT Ministry) that interact within a domain of struggle and interdependence where there is a 'fluid admixture of organizations from all levels' (Warren, 1967, p.
+400).
 The interactions structure the actions of all actors, creating changes within the fields and affecting a wider system of power relations.
-We view the field as an 'arena of power and conflict' whereby various actors compete for autonomy, and/or control over the reallocation of power resources (Machado-da-Silva, Guarido Filho, and Rossoni 2006).
-Power is a fluid process (Clegg 1989) that can be differentiated not only according to the lending terms of both the World Bank and Chinese investors, but also through the actions of the recipient country.
-Power is produced by and through a new set of social relations that repositions all three actors across different fields in different ways, with membership defined through 'social interaction patterns' (Wooten and Hoffman 2008 131).
+We view the field as an 'arena of power and conflict' whereby various actors compete for autonomy, and/or control over the reallocation of power resources (Machado-da-Silva et al., 2006).
+Power is a fluid process (Clegg, 1989) that can be differentiated not only according to the lending terms of both the World Bank and Chinese investors, but also through the actions of the recipient country.
+Power is produced by and through a new set of social relations that repositions all three actors across different fields in different ways, with membership defined through 'social interaction patterns' (Wooten and Hoffman, 2008, p.
+131).

-Rao, Morrill and Zald (2000) identify three different organisational fields.
+Rao et al (2000) identify three different organizational fields.
 The first form is coined as interstitial in that there are gaps between fields.
 Here, new opportunities are presented for a field change because of spillover effects of problems or issues from field to field.
-Second, fragmented fields develop when there is no clear centre of power and conflicting goals emerge from among multiple agencies and overlapping or weak jurisdictions.
-Lastly, the hierarchical field is characterised by a strict order of dominance with a group actor on top and others 'surviving on the bottom' (Rao, Morrill, and Zald 2000 260).
-We make the argument that elements of all three types of fields are at play in this study, we show that these fields need not be mutually exclusive and can and do coexist, thereby constituting multiple organisational fields.
-Although the authors argue that less powerful actors in the field seldom change the power relationships established within the field, this case study presents evidence to the contrary.
-Furthermore, while Rao, Morrill and Zald (Ibid.) use three cases for each type of field, this current study argues not only for the interdependence of fields, with each representing a different arrangement of actors, but also that actors operate across multiple organisational fields.
+Second, fragmented fields develop when there is no clear center of power and conflicting goals emerge from among multiple agencies and overlapping or weak jurisdictions.
+Lastly, the hierarchical field is characterized by a strict order of dominance with a group actors on top and others "surviving on the bottom."
+(Rao et al., 2000, p.
+260).
+We make the argument that elements of all three types of fields are at play in this study, we show that these fields need not be mutually exclusive and can and do co-exist, thereby constituting multiple organizational fields.
+Although Rao et al (2000) argue that less powerful actors in the field seldom change the power relationships established within the field, this case study presents evidence to the contrary.
+Furthermore, while Rao et al (2000) use three cases for each type of field, this current study argues not only for the interdependence of fields, with each representing a different arrangement of actors, but also that actors operate across multiple organizational fields.

-We assert that Chinese investment in Sierra Leone's telecoms sector introduced China as a new member of the hierarchical field and catalysed change from the outside (Hargrave and Van De Ven 2006).
-Although Sierra Leone could be seen as merely an 'unorganized group' (Ansari and Phillips 2010) or a 'poorly resourced' actor (Rao, Morrill, and Zald 2000) within the hierarchical field, we argue that this country case represents a collective of African nations whose 'autonomous and uncoordinated' actions (Ansari and Phillips 2010) of signing 'China-Africa' investment agreements constitute a cumulative and converging force that over time could challenge and/or alter the IFI neoliberal model operating within the hierarchical field.
-These investment agreements represent a collective endorsement that transforms a 'novel artifact into a social fact', thus creating a new organisational form and challenging the vested interests of the existing form(s) (Rao, Morrill, and Zald 2000 243).
+We assert that Chinese investment in Sierra Leone's telecoms sector introduced China as a new member of the hierarchical field and catalyzed change from the outside (Hargrave and Van De Ven, 2006).
+Although Sierra Leone could be seen as merely an 'unorganized group' (Ansari and Phillips, 2010) or a 'poorly resourced' actor (Rao et al., 2000) within the hierarchical field, we argue that this country case represents a collective of African nations whose 'autonomous and uncoordinated' actions (Ansari and Phillips, 2010) of signing 'China-Africa' investment agreements constitute a cumulative and converging force that over time could challenge and/or alter the IFI neoliberal model operating within the hierarchical field.
+These investment agreements represent a collective endorsement that transforms a 'novel artifact into a social fact', thus creating a new organizational form and challenging the vested interests of the existing form(s) (Rao et al., 2000, p.
+243).